Aetherinox/csf-firewall/README.md

 <br />

-_In order to view statistics in CSF, you must ensure you do the following:
+In order to view statistics in CSF, you must ensure you do the following steps.
 First, enable the setting within `/etc/csf/csf.conf`:

 ```bash
 ST_ENABLE = "1"